A3XX/dns_at_home/README.md

   - a.
 Pinging the default Raspbian hostname. open command prompt or terminal and type **ping raspberrypi**.
 You get the IP address.
 (Picture shows IPv6)
       ![pic6](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/6.PNG)
   - b.
 Check your router's DHCP lease page, you will need login/password for the router.
   - c.
-Connect your Raspberry Pi to TV via HDMI, attached keyboard,use defaultusername:**pi** and password:**raspberry** and type**ifconfig** and enter.
+Connect your Raspberry Pi to TV via HDMI, attached keyboard,use default username:**pi** and password:**raspberry** and type **ifconfig** and enter.
 3. Once you have the IP address
   -a.
-On Windows pc open Putty and enter the IP address and clock oepn, a prompt will open click yes, default login as **pi** and  password **raspberry** and enter.
+On Windows PC open Putty and enter the IP address and click oepn, also click yes on the next prompt, default username as **pi** and  password **raspberry** and enter.
       ![pic7](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/7.PNG)
   -b.
 On Mac or Linux pc open terminal and connect ssh connection, replace IP address with your Raspberry Pi's IP addess.
      ```bash